cap-js/docs/java/cqn-services/persistence-services.md

 #### Configure the DDL generation

 Advise the CDS Compiler to avoid generating _transitive_ [localized helper views](../../guides/localized-data#localized-helper-views).
-Then it will also generate _tables without associations_, as associations in DDL are not used by CAP Java:
+It will then also generate _tables without associations_, as associations in DDL are not used by CAP Java:

 ::: code-group
 ```json [.cdsrc.json]